The History of Roosevelt Historic District in Phoenix Arizona

 As with Simms Addition, the lots along Central and First Avenues attracted the elite of the city, including Carl Hayden, Arizona’s first U.S. Congressman; and Baron M. Goldwater, Manager of Goldwater’s Mercantile and father of future Senator Barry Goldwater.

-By 1913, growth within the Addition slowed considerably.
+By 1913, history in the making continues with growth within the Addition slowing considerably.
 During the 1920’s, developers constructed a number of duplexes and apartments in the area hoping to attract a portion of Phoenix’s large number of winter visitors and booming tourist trade.
 Instead, seizing their chance to live in a more affluent area, an increasing number of blue-collar and middle-class workers made their homes in these new rental properties.

 First platted by Levi L. Plank in 1901, this small addition consisted of only ten lots along West McKinley between Fifth and Sixth Avenues.
 No development occurred in Plank’s Addition until the 1910 extension of the streetcar line along Fifth Avenue.
 Still, it wasn’t until 1929 that all ten lots were finally developed.
 The residents were entirely blue-collar workers who lived in bungalows or duplexes.

 McKinley and Fillmore Streets bound this plat, originally part of the two earlier additions, on the north and south, and by Sixth and Seventh Avenues on the east and west.
 This land was purchased by four families (the Bennetts’ the Shoffs’ the Peters, and Margaret B. Barringer) who jointly had the area replatted and recorded in November 1910.
 As late as 1930, less than half of the 34 lots were developed.
 Most residents of Bennett and Plank’s Addition were blue-collar workers who rented, rather than owned, their homes.